William ap Thomas: The Blue Knight of Gwent

-Sir William was thought by antiquarians to have fought at the battle of Battle of Agincourt and Joseph Edmondson (died 1786) states that Sir William was made knight banneret on the battlefield by Henry V. More recent research of the rolls, however, of those who went to France has failed to reveal his name. and a primary source for Edmondson's assertion has not been found.
+Sir William was thought by antiquarians to have fought at the Battle of Agincourt and Joseph Edmondson (died 1786) states that Sir William was made knight banneret on the battlefield by Henry V. More recent research of the rolls, however, of those who went to France has failed to reveal his name. and a primary source for Edmondson's assertion has not been found.
 It is possible he was in the entourage of his future wife's father Davy Gam, who fell at Agincourt.
 Primary sources exist to show that he was made a Knight Bachelor by Henry VI in 1426; and—as Octavius Morgan (died 1888) pointed out—he could not have been knighted twice.
 He became known to his compatriots as "Y marchog glas o Went" (the Blue Knight of Gwent), because of the colour of his armour.

 William gradually began to establish himself as a person of consequence in South Wales, and held the following positions: